 This is the “grand prix” of the UK Bus Awards.

 Pre-eminent amongst bus operators in the UK, the UK Bus Operator of the Year, more than any other, delivers consistently excellent customer service.
-The company will demonstrate its success through sustained effort over the long term.The creme-de-la-creme, the winner of the UK Bus Operator of the Year was selected from the highest-scoring contestants of the Independent Operator, Shire Operator and City Operator awards.
+The company will demonstrate its success through sustained effort over the long term.The creme-de-la-creme, the winner of the UK Bus Operator of the Year will be selected from the highest-scoring contestants of the Independent Operator, Shire Operator and City Operator awards.

 Winner, Gold Award